Dan Spivey: All Japan Pro Wrestling (1988–1995)

 After working exclusively in the United States since his debut, while making some appearances in Puerto Rico for the World Wrestling Council, Bruiser Brody talked to Spivey about going to Japan, Spivey started to tour with All Japan Pro Wrestling (AJPW) in the summer of 1988 and kept touring with the company every year until 1995, when he signed with the WWF.
 In his first tour, Spivey gained ring experience by competing with Japanese wrestling legend Genichiro Tenryu.
 Spivey also teamed with Johnny Ace, a man he would team with many times during his Japanese tours.

+Spivey kept on touring with AJPW while working for the NWA, mainly teaming with Stan Hansen.
+Spivey and Hansen formed a very popular Gaijin team that almost won AJPW's "World's Strongest Tag Determination League" in 1990.

+Spivey and Hansen won the All Japan Pro Wrestling World Tag-Team Championship from Terry Gordy and Steve Williams in Tokyo, Japan on April 18, 1991.